zyedidia/lfi/README.md

 architecture.
 LFI allows you to run up to 64K sandboxes in a single address space while guaranteeing that the sandboxes cannot read or write each other's memory.
 Each sandbox may be given up to 4GiB of memory.
-These sandboxes are extremely efficient, and run with roughly 7% overhead compared to native code.
+These sandboxes are extremely efficient, and run with roughly 7% overhead compared to native code when sandboxing reads and writes, and 1% overhead when only sandboxing writes.

+LFI also has in-progress support for the x86-64 architecture.
+Currently we have a functional runtime and rewriter that works with a GCC toolchain and a patched Clang toolchain.
+However, the x86-64 static verifier is not yet complete.
+We have measured around 13% overhead on x86-64 for sandboxing reads and writes.

 # Technical Summary